rust-practice/cargo-leet/README.md

-## Leetcode local dev assistant
+## Leetcode local development assistant

- A program that given the link to a leetcode problem, creates a local file where you can develop your solution and then post it back to leetcode.
+ A program that given the link or slug to a leetcode problem, creates a local file where you can develop and test your solution before post it back to leetcode.

  ## ScreenShots